jcayers20/mkdocs-autoapi/docs/usage.md

         README.md
     ```

-    Suppose we want to exclude all files named `lorem.py`.
-We can and all files
+    Suppose we want to exclude all files named `lorem.py` and all files
     in the `second_module` directory.
 We can add the following configuration to
     `mkdocs.yml`: